Approximate hierarchical Bayes small area estimation using NEF-QVF and poststratification: A real-life application

 \section{A real-life application}

-As an illustration of our proposed methodology, we consider a problem of current research interest.
-Specifically, we aim at providing relatively stable state-wise (our small areas of consideration) estimates of proportions of people who are ``hesitant" to get vaccinated for COVID-19.
+In elucidating our proposed methodology, we examine a topic of contemporary research significance.
+Our focus is directed towards furnishing reasonably stable, state-wise (our small areas of consideration) estimates of proportions of people who are ``hesitant" to get vaccinated for COVID-19.
 In this section, we first provide an outline of disparate data sources that we have considered in this application.